 Signs That You May Be Experiencing Anxiety Disorder

-1. You can't slow your thoughts down: Most people do experience moments of peace where they have little to no thoughts or only peaceful thoughts.
-They are not hyper aware of their thoughts or looping around the worst-case scenario.
-If you can't slow down you thoughts enough to relax, engange in liesure activites, or be present with those around you, you might have anxiety disorder.
+- You can't slow your thoughts down: Most people experience moments of peace where they have little to no thoughts or only peaceful thoughts.
+They are not hyper-aware of their thoughts or looping around the worst-case scenario.
+If you can't slow down your thoughts enough to relax, engage in leisure activities, or be present with those around you, you might have an anxiety disorder.

-4. You can't concentrate: How many times have you sat down to try to do the same thing, only for it to take you hours or for you to be unable to coral your thoughts into working formation?
-Anxiety forces you to think about all the worst case scenarios, so by the time you have to actually apply your thoughts to something productive, your brain is exhausted!
+- You can't concentrate: How many times have you sat down to try to do the same thing, only for it to take you hours or for you to be unable to coral your thoughts into working formation?
+Anxiety forces you to think about all the worst-case scenarios, so by the time you have to actually apply your thoughts to something productive, your brain is exhausted!

-6. You have extreme perfectionism or a need for control: Anxiety makes you feel very out of control, so to cope, a lot of people will do everything they can to feel in control again.
-They'll overplan, overprepare, and work day and night to make everything is just right.
+- You have extreme perfectionism or a need for control: Anxiety makes you feel very out of control, so to cope, a lot of people will do everything they can to feel in control again.
+They'll over plan, overprepare, and work day and night to make everything is just right.
 They can't relinquish this external control because internally they feel so out of control.

 Do you recognize any of these signs?
 If so, reach out to a mental health professional.
 Anxiety disorder are highly treatable, with plenty of evidence pointing to therapy's effectiveness in treating it.